JISyed/jisyed.github.io/projects/chott/index.md

 Chott stands for "Creative Hobby Occurrence Time Tracker".

-It is a time tracking app made as a final project for DePaul University's Android evelopment course.
+It is a time tracking app made as a final project for DePaul University's Android development course.
 Built with Android Studios 1.3.2 and targeted for at least Android 4.2 Jelly Bean or higher (API Level 17).
-Intentionally designed for Android 6.0 Marshmellow (API Level 23).
+Intentionally designed for Android 6.0 Marshmallow (API Level 23).

 ## Features